SPRING 2007

 Deadlines are meaningful.
 If you miss them then you will not score as well as if you meet them.
 In the real world when you leave here if you are repeatedly late with a report for your boss, you will be fired.
 Your boss will not care how much work you put into the project nor how good YOU think it is nor how much you need to be rewarded for it.
 If you are late, you are late.
 If it is no good, it is no good, however much you want to argue the point.
 Working hard is not a guarantee of a good grade but it is probably a necessary condition for one.
 That’s life.

 I do not change grades because people come to tell me they worked hard, nor because they think that they really deserved a higher grade or that they need a higher grade to graduate.
-I grade what you give me, using my 30 years of expertise as a teacher, and I grade it on quality and evidence of learning and relevance to the course, not on your effort alone nor on your need.
+I grade what you give me, using my years of expertise as a teacher, and I grade it on quality and evidence of learning and relevance to the course, not on your effort alone nor on your need.
 That, again, is life in the real world of adulthood that you have already entered.

 Outline of class meeting schedule

 Tues.
-Jan 16th Course introduction: Relationships and communicating as ways of seeing or knowing
+Jan 20th Course introduction: Relationships and communicating as ways of seeing or knowing

-We often treat “communication” as obvious, self-evident, use of words or nonverbal signaling and “relationships” as things we are “in”.
+We often treat “communication” as obvious, self-evident use of words or nonverbal signaling, and “relationships” as things we are “in”.
 By contrast, this course focuses on the non-obvious forms of communication that occur in patterns of relating to other people (for example, the physical limits on the embodiment of relational forms, the effects of low power in a relationship upon the things that we are allowed to know).
 The ways in which we interact with others convey and communicate messages about many different aspects of life, all connected to our ways of creating and understanding the structures of social experience.
 Basic notions of such understandings and assumptions are introduced in this lecture.

-Thurs.
-Feb.
-1st Everyday rhetorics and relationships
+Thurs Jan 22nd Everyday rhetorics and relationships

 This lecture looks at the ways in which relationships create a symbolic form and structure through which we can perform certain sorts of social tasks, for example persuasion.
 We will also consider some ways in which relationships are offered to the outside world as symbolic and persuasive or ritual forms of reinforcement of social order (for example, we will examine the wedding ceremony and look at the rhetorical forms which it highlights and the symbolisms of social structures which it communicates).

 Tues Feb.
-6th George Herbert Mead and the bodily materiality of relating
+10th George Herbert Mead and the bodily materiality of relating

 George Herbert Mead emphasized the materiality of knowledge, that is to say the ways in which our physical and material circumstances influence our ways of understanding things.
 This class will explore the material side of relating and the ways in which, for example, forms of relationship differ between the young and the very old, the sick and the well, those who have easy access to one another and those living in Long-Distance Relationships.
 How (and why?) do these material differences affect our senses of self, of relationship, of our satisfaction with life, and our communication patterns?

 Thurs.
 Feb.
-8th Identity as a consequence of the physical and spatial materiality of life
+12th Identity as a consequence of the physical and spatial materiality of life

 How is the ability to conduct relationships affected by physical aspects of self, such as Physical Attractiveness or physical illness (especially chronic illness or disability) and how does that material restraint affect a person’s styles of communication, sense of self, and ability to be a member of the social community?
 We will also briefly consider the relationship patterns of physically attractive people and consider the role of physical appearance in the accessibility of relationship forms and styles.